Wrightslaw.com logo

 In Muller, the district claimed that the child had a "conduct disorder" so was ineligible for special education.

-The Court of Appeals for the Second Circuit upheld the District Court's decision that Treena Muller had an emotional disorder that made her eligible for services as a child with a disability.
-Because she is a child with a disability under the IDEA, Treena is entitled to a free appropriate education.
+The Court of Appeals for the Second Circuit upheld the District Court's decision that Muller had an emotional disorder that made her eligible for services as a child with a disability.
+Because she is a child with a disability under the IDEA, Muller is entitled to a free appropriate education.

 Download Muller v.
 East Islip from the Caselaw section of the Law Library.